-Art in Paradise is one of the interesting things to do in Bangkok, especially for art lovers.
+Art in Paradise is one of the interesting activities to do in Bangkok, especially for art lovers.
 This museum is loaded with 4D arts and optical illusions that will surely bring out your creativity.

 Ready your poses as you explore the different sections of the museum.
 And you won’t be disappointed because there are a lot of photo opportunities for everyone.

 If you don’t want to spend all your savings, book the admission tickets online and save up to 46%.
 This is a great tip to travellers on a budget.